 - Owners of large sized tanks should be aware that the device shouldn’t be placed deeper than 90–95 cm from the surface.

 - Don’t plug in the aquarium heater if it’s not completely drown into the water.

 - Don’t turn on if it’s out of service.

-- You should unplug your aquarium heater (no matter if it is a common one or the one with a thermostat) when taking it out or putting it into the tank.
+- You should unplug (no matter if it is a common one or the one with a thermostat) when taking it out or putting it into the tank.

 - It is important to keep in mind, that while the device is operating you mustn’t put your hands into the tank or touch its walls.